twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 </html>
 ```

-The only interesting line are the `<div>` and `<script>`.
-I can tell you that we _will_ split the source of our app among multiple JavaScript files, but in the end, we will only serve up one file that contains all of our code.
-There is some overhead associated with every HTTP request, so reducing the number of requests is beneficial.
+The only interesting lines reference the `<div>` and `<script>` elements.
+I can tell you that we _will_ compose the source of our app among multiple JavaScript files, but in the end, we will only serve up one file that contains all of our code.
+There is some overhead associated with every HTTP request, so reducing the number of requests on page load is beneficial.

 Perhaps you are wondering why the `<script>` tag is listed at the bottom of the document, instead of inside of the `<head>` tag, as is customary.
 First, this allows the static markup to be loaded and displayed to the user immediately, instead of after all of our JavaScript source is loaded and parsed.
 In this case, there isn't much to speak of in terms of initial static content, but we could certainly add something that sets up the page, or perhaps even a "loading" message.
-On a related note, placing the script tag below the container element ensures our container element is already available in the DOM by the time our code executes.
+Also, placing the script tag below the container element ensures this element is already available in the DOM by the time our code executes.
 Since our code will render all dynamic content inside of this container element, this is important.

-#### Dividing roles into components with React
+#### Dividing UI roles into components with React

 We can divide the frontend of our application into three logical components: a "name adder", a "names list", and a component that ties these two standalone components together.
 Each of these will be represented as self-contained React components.
-As you might imagine, each of these components need some way to communicate with our server.
+As you might imagine, each of these may need some way to communicate with our server.
 We'll make use of Falcor for that common task.

 ##### Using Falcor to communicate with our server

 Falcor will not only make it easy for us to communicate with our server, it will also manage our data model and ensure that all trips to the server are both efficient and prudent.
 Our entire Falcor "helper" can be created with a few lines of code.
-We'll do this in a "model.js" file:
+We'll do this in a [model.js file][model.js]:

 ```javascript
 var Falcor = require('falcor'),